SquareGPS/navixy-js-sdk/README.md

 API.tracker.list().then(list => console.log(list))
 ```

-You can change the auth hash dynamicly:
+You can change the auth hash dynamically:

 ```
 const API = new Navixy.Api()